THE CANADIAN BEEF BREEDS COUNCIL

 The number of mediators may be reduced from three to one or two upon agreement of the parties.

 If the parties are not successful in resolving the dispute through mediation, then the parties agree that the dispute shall be settled by arbitration before a single arbitrator, who shall not be any one of the mediators referred to above, in accordance with the provincial or territorial legislation governing domestic arbitrations in force in the province or territory where the registered office of the Corporation is situated or as otherwise agreed upon by the parties to the dispute.
 The parties agree that all proceedings relating to arbitration shall be kept confidential and there shall be no disclosure of any kind.
 The decision of the arbitrator shall be final and binding and shall not be subject to appeal on a question of fact, law or mixed fact and law.

 All costs of the mediators appointed in accordance with this section shall be borne equally by the parties to the dispute or thecontroversy.
 All costs of the arbitrators appointed in accordance with this section shall be borne by such parties as may bedetermined by the arbitrators.

-41. Amendment of the By-laws and Effective Date
+47. Amendment of the By-laws and Effective Date

-42. Indemnification for Expenses
+48. Indemnification for Expenses

 The Corporation may reimburse the Directors, officers and employees for any expenses they incur on behalf of the Corporation in performing their duties.

-Dated as of the 22nd day of March 2017
+Dated as of the 17th day of June 2020.